Nehasoni988/Web-Apps/README.md

 ## How to Use:-

-1. Firstly, create a Database named "form_data" in PHP database(as shown in screenshot).
+1. Firstly, create a Database named "form_data" in PHP database(as shown in screenshot) ..* HOSTNAME:-"localhost"
-		..* HOSTNAME:-"localhost"
 		..* USERNAME:-"root"
 	        ..* PASSWORD:-"root"